don1138/blender-qmc/README.md

 - These colors were calculated for best use on home appliances.
 - **Avacado** greens and **Harvest** yellows are as close to 60s and 70s era-correct as I've yet found.

-### House & Garden 1971, Mid-Century Modern Colors
+### House & Garden 1971, Mid-Century Modern
 - These colors were calculated for best use on interior walls.
-- The **MCMC** blues, greens, reds, and browns are also great starters for terrains.
+- The **MCM** blues, greens, reds, and browns are also great starters for terrains.

 ### Moods, Suburban Modern Interior, The Jazz Age
 - These colors were calculated for best use on interior walls.